- Privacy notice

 ETHICS AND ANTI-CORRUPTION

-The highest standards of ethics and integrity are to be adhered to by Supplier in all of its dealings with MSCI.
-MSCI also expects its Suppliers will have zero-tolerance for corruption, and will comply with all United Nations conventions and applicable laws against corruption.
+The highest standards of ethics and integrity are to be adhered to by its Suppliers in all dealings with MSCI.
+Suppliers must comply with antitrust and fair competition laws where they conduct business, as well as applicable anti-money laundering and anti-terrorism regulations so that MSCI business is conducted only with reputable parties financed by/from lawful and legitimate sources.
+MSCI also expects its Suppliers to have zero-tolerance for corruption and comply with all United Nations Conventions and applicable laws against corruption.
 Suppliers may not:

-- offer, promise or give bribes or anything that could be construed or perceived as a bribe; or
+- offer, promise, or give bribes or facilitation payments, or anything that could be construed or perceived as a bribe or facilitation payment; or

-- request, agree to accept or accept bribes or anything that could be construed or perceived as a bribe in connection with MSCI.
+- request, agree to accept, or accept bribes or facilitation payments or anything that could be construed or perceived as a bribe or facilitation payment in connection with MSCI.

-The term “bribe” is broadly defined and includes anything of value, such as a payment, gift or benefit of any kind, offered or given with the purpose of influencing a decision or action.
+The terms “bribe” and “facilitation payment” are broadly defined to include anything of value, such as a payment, gift or benefit of any kind, offered or given with the purpose to influence a decision or action.

-This code presented by MSCI is not and should not be interpreted as a means to circumvent or undermine laws, rules or regulations.
-This code establishes minimum standards, which MSCI generally expects Suppliers to meet or exceed.
+This Code is not and should not be interpreted to circumvent or undermine laws, rules, or regulations.
+This Code establishes minimum standards, which MSCI expects Suppliers to meet or exceed.
 MSCI will not accept any attempt to use this Code’s requirements to lower existing or future standards that apply to MSCI or that we have implemented.
+Each Supplier shall notify MSCI as soon as reasonably possible if it becomes aware that action connected with the Supplier’s performance of services could reasonably be considered to impact MSCI’s business and/or reputation.
 Failure to meet these principles and standards may be cause for termination of a relationship or agreement with a Supplier.